Mohnblumentau/Mohnblumentau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Nadine.
-I aim to be the reliable and adaptable colleague my team needs to create innovative and exciting games that fascinate and capture players.
-I'm very curious and eager to learn about new technologies and tools and I love to express my creativity by finding solutions to coding challenges.
-During my bachelor's degree program I acquired a firm understanding of both frontend and backend software development, as well as connecting these areas.
-But ultimately, I decided to follow my passion and strive to gain a foothold in the gaming industry by collecting new experiences.
+As a dedicated software developer, I strive to be the reliable and flexible colleague who supports my team in developing an innovative software solution.
+During my application oriented bachelor's degree program I acquired a firm understanding of both frontend and backend software development, as well as connecting both areas in a multitude of different projects.

+I am very curious and eager to learn new technologies and I love expressing my creativity by finding solutions and strategies to complex programming problems.
+Therefore, I am looking for an exciting and meaningful new role with professional development opportunities.

 <br />
 <br />